-Michael Noetel is a Director and the Chairperson of Effective Altruism Australia.
-He's an academic in the School of Psychology at the University of Queensland.
+Michael Noetel is a Director and the Chairperson of Effective Altruism Australia Ltd. He is an academic in the School of Psychology at the University of Queensland.
 Michael holds a PhD (ACU), a Masters in Applied Psychology (UQ), and a Science degree (Hons, Advanced; USyd).